Dreamy Ventura Neighborhoods: Video, Maps, and In Depth Guide

 Midtown (pink on map)

-These vintage spanish style ranch homes built in the early 1900’s are our personal favorites in Midtown.
+These vintage spanish style ranch homes in the Midtown Neighborhood in Ventura, CA were built in the early 1900’s.

-These vintage spanish style ranch homes built in the early 1900’s are our personal favorites in Midtown.
+These vintage spanish style ranch homes in the Midtown Neighborhood in Ventura, CA were built in the early 1900’s.

 Midtown has it all with the Community Hospital, Pacific View Mall and lots of locally owned shops, restaurants and hangouts.